microsoft/charticulator.com/_tutorials/tutorial9.md

     - timeBegin: 55.00
       timeEnd: 61.20
       text: |
-        Set the label's color to White and increase the font size
+        Set the label's color to white and increase the font size

     - section: |
         # Adjust the Gap